mcmonkeyprojects/SwarmUI/docs/Motivations.md

 ## Modularity

 The project was designed to be heavily modular, such that backends are fully separated from the middle-layer which is fully separated from the frontend UI, and all components are interswappable.
 This is to enable extensibility and customization.
-For example, an extension can easily provide alternative backend generators (this project comes with several built-in, such as ComfyUI, Auto WebUI, StabilityAPI, ...) without having to edit anything else to work.
+For example, an extension can easily provide alternative backend generators (this project comes with several built-in, such as ComfyUI, Auto WebUI, ...) without having to edit anything else to work.

-The limitation of this approach is some tools may not easily be intercompatible, eg the StabilityAPI backend has only a select few limited inputs, vs the local backends that have a wider range, and many parameters don't work with StabilityAPI.
+The limitation of this approach is some tools may not easily be intercompatible, limiting power users to only the most well supported tools.

 ## Comfy